2022 was a very poor year for many investors.

 January 3, 2022 was the market's high point.
 While there wasn't a lot of euphoria in the market at that time, the market quickly began to show signs of weakness (along with a large spike in the volatility indicators).

 In general, prior to a crash, there tends to be a sense of euphoria and investors and traders are very complacent.

-The other marker of a large pullback event is that typically volatility would be trading very low, with a VIX reading of around 12 or 13.
+The other marker of a large pullback event is that typically volatility would be trading very low, with a VIX reading of 15 or below.

-While the VIX is currently trading lower than it has been at any time since February 2020, it is still relatively elevated from a historical perspective.
+While the VIX is currently trading lower than it has been recently, it is higher than it usually is prior to a typical market crash.

 Large Companies Have Already Pulled Back

 Additional supporting information to discredit an upcoming stock market crash can be seen in other ways.

 - Amazon is trading at about 50% below its all-time high.

 - Tesla is trading at about 70% below its all-time high.

 - Apple is also trading at about 30% below its all-time high.